 Drain the pasta and place into serving bowl with a little of the pasta water to keep it slightly wet.
 Add your sauce – keep it simple to highlight the taste of the pasta rather than the sauce.
 YUM.

-Chickpea Flour Pasta – Besan “No Eggs” Pasta
+Chickpea Flour Pasta – Besan “No Eggs” Pasta Noodles

-Another way to make pasta is with besan and wheat flour.
+Another way to make pasta or noodles is with besan and wheat flour.
 This makes a great pasta dough, easier to work with than semolina pasta dough.
 The resulting pasta though does taste different than traditional pasta so think of it as a different dish.
 And because of the higher protein content, it is much more filling than normal pasta and perhaps a little heavier too.
 But I love it and make it as often as semolina pasta.

 For 2 – 3 large serves: